surviveplus/Light-Cutter/README.md

 ![Light Cutter](http://www.surviveplus.net/ja/wp-content/uploads/desktopapps-LightCutter.png)

-Light Cutter is a screenshot utility in Windows 3.1 and later.
+Light Cutter is a screenshot utility in Windows 3.1 and later, including Windows 10.
 It can take screenshots of an rectangular area by using a mouse.
 You can start this with shortcut key or delay.
 Can capture the same area as last time, so you can capture it fast and continuously.